Whatsapp Icon

 • Herbal supplements: Some herbs might boost the immune system, but it's critical to consult with a healthcare provider to avoid interactions with conventional treatments.

-It is essential for patients to communicate openly with their healthcare team about any integrative therapies they are considering to ensure a coordinated and safe approach to their cancer care.
+Patients need to communicate openly with their healthcare team about any integrative therapies they are considering to ensure a coordinated and safe approach to their cancer care.

 Final Thoughts